stephenhandley/videos/README.md

 1. A take home intro to familiarize you with the codebase
 1. A follow-up video call reviewing your code and collaborating on additional fixes and enhancements

-In the [Intro](#intro) section below, we've listed two known bugs and then some potential feature enhancements. **We do not expect or want you to do everything listed there.**  Start with a bug fix from section 1 to get rolling and then move on to working on the full stack feature from section 2 you find most interesting.
+In the [Intro](#intro) section below, we've listed some known bugs and potential feature enhancements. **We do not expect or want you to do everything listed there.**  Start with a bug from section 1 to get going and then move on to working on the full stack feature from section 2 that you find most interesting.
 We believe this should take between 1 and 2 hours.
 Please don't spend more than 2 hours on this first step.
-The motivation here is for you to get comfortable with the codebase prior to our call where we'll discuss your changes and collaborate on additional features.
+The goal is just for you to get familiar with the codebase prior to our call where we'll discuss your changes and collaborate on additional features.

 # Setup
 ## Installing dependencies